 In the end, finding the balance between achieving your professional potential and managing the pressure that comes with it can be like walking the proverbial tightrope.
 But aiming for these goals will help you find islands of sanity in an otherwise frenetic life.

-And that’s what I’ve learnt from personal experience and through counseling clients – worrying doesn’t take away tomorrow’s troubles.
+And that’s what I’ve learned from personal experience and through counseling clients – worrying doesn’t take away tomorrow’s troubles.
 It takes away today’s peace.

 Nidhi is a Certified Reiki Master, Teacher of Usui/Tibetan Reiki, and a Meditation coach.
 With a degree in commerce, an MBA from a top business school, and many years of international banking and IT services/ products experience, Nidhi is a proud Comeback Mom.
 She now has a flourishing Reiki & Meditation practice iReikiNow, where she helps people achieve personal growth, self-awareness, spiritual development and overall well-being.